thscharler/kparse/readme.md

 ## Note 5

-There is the trait DataFrames and it's implementations ByteFrames, StrLines and SpanLines.
+There is SpanLines and SpanBytes that make the diagnostics easier.

-They work with the original buffer and can give back
+Both start with the original buffer and accept a parsed fragment for

-* get_lines_around()
+* ascii_column(), utf8_column() similar to LocatedSpan.
-* current() // line
+* current() - Extract the full text line for a fragment.
+* forward_from(), backward_from() - Iterate surrounding text lines.
-* start() and end() lines of a fragment.
+* get_lines_around() - retrieve context lines for a fragment.
-* iterate forward_from() and backward_from()
-* calculate the offset()

-These are all unsafe and UB if you call them with a fragment not derived from the original buffer.

 # Appendix B